GDPR Do Not Track Option

 • sailthru_recommendation_hidden - Concierge close designation

-Engage by Sailthru does retain and record data after a user has chosen to opt out of tracking, however that data contains no identifiable information about the user.
+Sailthru does retain and record data after a user has chosen to opt out of tracking, however that data contains no identifiable information about the user.
 Data exchanged after the Do Not Track designation has been set includes general engagement metrics (like the number of page views) and anonymous personalization calls.

 'Do Not Track' and Suppression Lists